Spooky757/fraud-monitoring/README.md

 healthy-1     0/29       0.001     0.900     WATCH                   same population
 healthy-2     0/29       0.002     0.930     NO_ACTION               still healthy
 covariate-1   8/29       1.276     0.950     WATCH                   8 features shifted
-covariate-2   8/29       1.266     0.980     RECALIBRATE_THRESHOLD   confirmed — cheap fix first
+covariate-2   8/29       1.266     0.980     RECALIBRATE_THRESHOLD   confirmed — recalibrate threshold
 concept-1     0/29       0.001     0.270     RETRAIN                 inputs normal, labels rewired
 concept-2     0/29       0.001     0.290     RETRAIN                 confirmed concept drift
 ```

-Read that table row by row and the whole design is visible:
+The table shows the design concepts of the model:

-- The **first** alerting window never acts — it goes to `WATCH` pending confirmation.
+- When the system is **first** alerted the system doesnt act first.
+It goes to `WATCH`
+  pending confirmation and streak number goes up +1.
 - **Covariate drift** lights up 8 of 29 features but PR-AUC holds, so the system
   recalibrates the threshold instead of burning hours on a retrain.
 - **Concept drift** shows `0/29` features drifting and recall collapsing from 0.98 to
   0.27.
-Every unsupervised detector is blind to it.
-This is why the supervised layer
-  exists, and why label lag is the hardest constraint in the whole design.

-Then open `monitoring/reports/covariate-2.html` — a self-contained report with no CDN
+Refer to `monitoring/reports/covariate-2.html` — a self-contained report with no CDN
 calls, so it opens from a downloaded workflow artifact on a laptop with no network.

 ---